Dekalb County DUI Lawyer

 How Can I Go to Work If My Driver’s License Is Suspended?

 This is a common concern among people facing DUI charges.
 They know that they are not allowed to drive, but still need a way to get to work.
-As a Dekalb County DUI lawyer can attest, if your driver’s license does not get reinstated, you will have to depend on public transportation or rides from family members or friends.
+If your driver’s license does not get reinstated, you will have to depend on public transportation or rides from family members or friends.
 Although this can be quite difficult, you still should not try to drive on a suspended driver’s license.

 If I Plan to Plead Guilty, Do I Need a Lawyer?

 Absolutely.
-Even if you are guilty of getting behind the wheel drunk, it is still in your best interest to consult an experienced criminal lawyer.
-A skilled lawyer may still be able to work out a better deal with the prosecution that you may have not been able to get yourself.
-For instance, if this is your first arrest and no one got hurt, your lawyer may be able to convince the prosecution to reduce your charges.
+Even if you are guilty of getting behind the wheel drunk, it is still in your best interest to consult our experienced criminal lawyer.
+Our skilled lawyer may still be able to work out a better deal with the prosecution that you may have not been able to get yourself.
+For instance, if this is your first arrest and no one got hurt, our defense attorney may be able to convince the prosecution to reduce your criminal charges or agree to a plea bargain.

 How Can a DUI Conviction Affect Your Future?